cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

-SPOILER:  You can download all 10 000 CryptoPunks in a 2400×2400 image (~ 830kb) for free.
-See [`punks.png` »](https://github.com/larvalabs/cryptopunks/blob/master/punks.png).
-Yes, the originals¹!

-¹: On the blockchain only
-the punk index (e.g. 2890, 8219, and so on)
-as an integer number gets stored - and one time only the "Don't Trust, Verify" SHA256 hash of the all-10 000-punks-in-one image in the [contract code »](contracts#constants).

 **REMINDER: In the digitial world there are no originals!
 Every copy is a original and you cannot tell the difference (all 0s and 1s are the same).
 And, yes, you can always make as many (free) copies as you like (in a free world).
 Claiming that you can protect your exclusive rights to pixels because the record of ownership